The0eau/Dsc-106-Project-3/README.md

 ---

-# How do meals affect blood glucose level?
+# Dynamic Visualization: How do meals affect blood glucose level?

 ---